10th March, 2022

-With any type of risk assessment, the assessor should have experience in the type of work they are assessing, to know what hazards need to be managed.
+With all types of risk assessment, the assessor should have experience in the type of work they are assessing.
+They need to know what hazards are present and how to manage them.
 They should also be competent in the risk assessment process, to be able to identify high risks and what action might be needed to reduce risk.

-Any health and safety risk assessment will start with a simple qualitative assessment.
+You will probably start any health and safety risk assessment with a simple qualitative assessment.
 In a qualitative risk assessment, the assessor will categorise risk into levels, usually high, medium or low.

 A qualitative risk assessment should be a systematic examination of what in the workplace could cause harm to people, so that decisions can be made as to whether existing precautions or control measures are adequate or whether more needs to be done to prevent harm.